 Getting into this state of mind will relax you.

 What if the interviewer picks up your area of weakness?

 No worries.
-Accept it and talk about one or two instances where you took extra effort to learn something new and succeeded.
+Accept it and talk about one or two instances where you took extra effort to learn something new and succeeded, or even failed.
+It is okay to talk about failures as long as you stress about the lessons learned.
 Make up for any lacking with enthusiasm and attitude.

 Tip #2.
 Do not use sales pitch

-Present facts and figures – they speak louder than any amount of adjectives.
+Present facts and figures around your projects – they speak louder than any amount of adjectives.